-Offers for the Chase Freedom®, The Blue Business® Plus Credit Card from American Express, Chase Freedom Unlimited®, The Platinum Card® from American Express and American Express® Gold Card are not available through this site.
+Offers for the Chase Freedom® and The Platinum Card® from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 Rakuten (formerly Ebates) has finally made it possible for members to change their preferred earning method from cashback to Membership Rewards.
 When Rakuten announced its partnership with Amex Membership Rewards in early 2019, it wasn’t possible to convert an existing Rakuten account from cashback to Membership Rewards.
 Although many simply created a new account, those with a Rakuten Cash Back Visa® Credit Card (which can't be linked to a newly created Rakuten account) were stuck with cashback.

 Rakuten partners with merchants who pay them a commission for referring customers.
 When you buy through a retailer listed on the site, Rakuten shares some of the revenue they receive in the form of cashback or Membership Rewards points.

 The cashback percentages listed on the site are equivalent to the number of Membership Rewards you'll earn per dollar spent.
 For example, if you spend $100 at a merchant showing 10% cashback, you'll get either $10 or 1,000 Membership Rewards, depending on your earning preference.
 The rates and merchants change daily, so you'll want to check back often when considering a big purchase.